VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 Starting when you choose this tradition at 3rd level, you can hurl searing bolts of magical radiance.

-You gain a new attack option that you can use with the Attack action.
-The special attack is a ranged spell attack with a range of 60 feet.
+You gain a new attack option that you can use with the Attack action or you use _Ki-Fueled Strike_.
+This special attack is a ranged spell attack with a range of 60 feet.
 You are proficient with it, and you add your Wisdom modifier to its attack and damage rolls.
 Its damage is radiant, and its damage die is a d8.

 When you take the Attack action on your turn and use this special attack as part of it, you can spend 1 ki point to make the special attack twice as a bonus action.
 When you gain the Extra Attack feature, this special attack can be used for any of the attacks you make as part of the Attack action.

-When you make this special attack, you can apply a Technique you know, as if it were an unarmed strike.
+When you make this special attack, you can apply a Technique you know, as if it were an Unarmed Strike.

 #### Searing Arc Strike [Updated]